 Is there a chance that any of this information will change before the Market opening?

 Yes!
 This is a brand new venture on the part of Downtown Joplin Alliance and there will necessarily be things that change as we go.
 We wanted to get some initial information to you early on, but that means that we’re also still working out the details.
-We welcome feedback and input from potential vendors (just email us), and we will be setting up prospective vendor meetings in the fall.
+We welcome feedback and input from potential vendors and community members!

 I still have questions.
 How do I contact Market staff?